Does it sometimes feel like all you do is create content?

-It’s not lame attempts to copy and paste content from one place to another!
+It’s not about copying and pasting content from one place to another!

-Rather, it’s about being imaginative and creative with the content that you have already created so that it can be used in different ways.
+Instead, it’s about being imaginative and creative with the content that you already have so it can be used in different ways.

-The key thing is that you continue to add value to your audience.
+The key thing is that you continue to provide value to your audience.

-There may even be occasions where your repurposed content proves to be more effective and impactful than the original piece of content that it was repurposed from.
-That is okay.
+There may even be occasions where your repurposed content proves to be more effective than the original piece, and there’s nothing wrong with that!

 Repurposing is all around us.